Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: Type

-\begin{itemize} \item[(A4)] The western side of $D$ is equal to one of those depicted in Figure \ref{west}, where $\du, \dd \in \{\emptyset, \bullet\}$.
-If $\du$ (resp. $\dd$) is not empty, then the decoration $\bullet$ in the propagating edge in Figures \ref{west} (B)-(D) (resp.
-Figures~\ref{west} (B)-(C)) has the highest (resp. lowest) relative vertical position with respect to all decorations occurring on any other propagating edge.
-Furthermore, the diagram in Figure \ref{west} (B) with no $\lob$ can occur only if either $\du$ or $\dd$ is empty and if $D$ is not decorated by any $\circ$.
+The eastern side of $D$ is equal to one of those depicted in Figure~\ref{est}, where ${\bf d}$ represents a sequence of blocks (possibly empty) such that each block is a single $\tb$.
+The $\circ$ decoration occurring on the propagating edge on the north (respectively, south) face has the highest (respectively, lowest) relative vertical position of all decorations on any propagating edge and $\lob$.
+The situation in Figure~\ref{est}(B) can only occur if no $\bullet$ is in $D$. \end{itemize}